Ariel Winter Shows Off Weight Loss In Skimpy Crop Top

 Winter first debuted her new red hair on Instagram, where she posted a photo of herself using the lyrics of a song from The Little Mermaid in the caption.

-As previously reported by The Inquisitr, after weeks of speculation, Ariel Winter, recently opened up to her fans on social media about the cause of her weight loss.
+As previously reported by The Inquisitr, after weeks of speculation, Ariel Winter recently opened up to her fans on social media about the cause of her weight loss.

 The actress admitted that something other than diet and exercise had caused her to lose some pesky pounds that she had been trying to melt away, and told her followers about the experience.